suzyahyah/suzyahyah.github.io/_posts/2025-07-01-Reproducing-GPT2-125M.md

 2. **DeepSpeed**.
 I mainly rely on deepspeed:ZeRO stage 1 which partitions optimizer states across GPUs to reduce memory usage during distributed training.

 3. **Underlying Hardware Connections**.
-On cloud infra, even though we select “multiple GPUs” and they become visibly “available” (via `nvidia-smi`) for use on the single virtual machine that we ssh into, they may not actually be on the same physical device/server.
+On cloud infra, even though “multiple GPUs” are selected and they become visibly “available” (via `nvidia-smi`) for use on the single virtual machine, they may not actually be on the same physical device/server.
 There are multiple avenues for GPU cards inter-connection links.
 The output of `nvidia-smi topo -m` shows us the topography of the NVIDIA-GPU Network connections.

 <div id='image-container'>